hashicorp/terraform-aws-consul-lambda/examples/lambda/README.md

   -var "ingress_cidrs=[\"${MY_IP}\"]"
 ```

 Answer `yes` when prompted to perform the action.
-The destroy can take more that 20 minutes to complete.
+The destroy can take more than 20 minutes to complete.

 Use the following command to delete the private ECR repository.